What is an Autocollimator?

 Digital vs. Visual Autocollimators

 Digital autocollimators use an electronic photodetector to detect the reflected beam.
 Micro-Radian autocollimators take advantage of the latest detector technology including advanced silicon-based photodetectors and germanium-based detectors.
-The detector sends a signal to the Micro-Radian digital controller which digitizes and processes the signal using proprietary DSP-based electronics.
-The processing creates a calibrated angular output which is traceable to the U.S. National Institute of Standards and Technology.
-The angular data is retrieved using the touchscreen LCD display, the RS-232 interface, or the analog outputs which are all built into the controller.
-Digital autocollimators are suitable for applications including calibrating rotary tables, checking angle standards, remote or long term angular monitoring, measurements of flatness or straightness, and to provide angular feedback in servo-controlled systems.
-Click here for a selection of Micro-Radian digital autocollimators or click here to view the digital controller.
-Please contact us to discuss your particular application.
+The detector sends a signal which is digitized and processed using proprietary DSP-based electronics.
+The processing creates a calibrated angular output which is traceable to the Swiss Federal Institute of Metrology (METAS).

 Visual autocollimators rely on the operator's eye to act as the photodetector.
 Micro-Radian visual autocollimators project a pinhole image.
-The operator views the reflected pinhole images through an eyepiece.
+The operator views the reflected pinhole image(s) through an eyepiece.
 Because the human eye acts as the photodetector, resolution will vary among operators.
 Typically, people can resolve from 3 to 5 arc-seconds.
 Because the human eye is able to discern multiple images simultaneously, visual autocollimators are suitable for measuring multiple surfaces simultaneously.
 This makes them ideal alignment instruments in applications like aligning laser rod ends or checking parallelism among optics.
 Visual autocollimators can also be equipped with an eyepiece reticle for aid in lining up test optics to a master reference.
-All Micro-Radian visual autocollimators are focused on infinity for suitable use at any working distance.
-Click here for a selection of Micro-Radian visual autocollimators.
+All Micro-Radian visual autocollimators are focused on infinity, making them suitable for use at any working distance.

 Measurement of non-parallelism in windows, laser rod ends, and optical wedges by the two-face reflection method.

 Measurement of squareness of an outside corner by aperture sharing.

 Angle comparisons by aperture sharing.

 Checking right angle prisms for angular and pyramid errors.